 What Causes Brachycephaly?

 Brachycephaly develops when the natural growth of a baby’s head meets external pressure, which in turn inhibits growth to that area of the head.
-During early infancy, a baby’s skull is still soft enough to be moulded by these external pressures and it can affect the shape of the skull.
-This can be either prenatally in the mother’s womb, or because the baby’s head is exposed to a flat surface for an extended period of time.
-The most common causes of brachycephaly are:
+During early infancy, a baby’s skull is still soft enough to be moulded by these external pressures, which can lead to areas of the skull becoming misshapen and result in brachycephaly.

-Pressure during sleep: Babies are born with a soft, pliable skull which continues to develop during infancy.
+Pressure during sleep: babies are born with a soft, pliable skull which tends to develop during infancy.
 A flattening of the skull can occur if your baby has a tendency to sleep in one position each night, therefore applying pressure to the same area of their head.
-As the flattened area develops, your baby may become accustomed to that particular position, enhancing the flattening further, or their head may naturally roll into that position.
+As the flattened area develops, your baby may then become even more accustomed to that particular position, enhancing the flattening further.
+Or, their head may naturally roll into that position.

-Large head size: Some babies just have larger head sizes than others and the muscles of a very young baby simply are not able to move the head away from a flattened position.
+Large head size: some babies simply have larger head sizes than others and the muscles of a very young baby are not able to move the head away from a flattened position.

-Prenatal and moulding during birth: A baby could be born with a brachycephaly head shape due to positioning in the womb or descent into the birth canal.
+Prenatal moulding during birth: a baby could be born with a brachycephaly head shape due to positioning in the womb or descent into the birth canal.
 We often see babies who have been in the back to back position prenatally.

-Hdyramniosis (low amniotic fluid level).
-When the mother’s amniotic sac doesn’t contain enough fluid there is also less cushioning in the womb or if there are multiples (such as twins) causing ‘crowding’ within the uterus, the prenatal environment may place excess pressure on the baby’s skull and result in brachycephalic head shape.
+Hydramnios (low amniotic fluid level): when the mother’s amniotic sac doesn’t contain enough fluid, there is also less cushioning in the womb.
+Additionally, if there are multiple babies in the womb, such as twins, this causes ‘crowding’ in the uterus.
+This prenatal environment may place excess pressure on the baby’s skull and result in brachycephalic head shape.

-If you are concerned about your baby’s head shape and want more information and a professional diagnosis, call 0330 100 1800.
-Or fill in our contact form to book a free appointment at your nearest clinic and we’ll advise you on the best possible course of action to take for you and your baby.
+If you suspect that your little one has brachycephaly and would like to find out more information and get a professional diagnosis, call 0330 100 1800.
+Our friendly and professional clinicians will advise you on the best possible course of action to take for you and your baby.